History BA (Hons)

 A number of graduates have also chosen to continue their studies by completing a postgraduate degree.
-At Liverpool Hope, we offer a number of MA degrees, including History, and International Relations.
+At Liverpool Hope, we offer a number of MA degrees, including History, and Politics and International Relations.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.